Learning GAN-based Foveated Reconstruction to Recover Perceptually Important Image Features

+\mysubsection{Metamers}{metamers} The goal of foveated rendering can be viewed as the low-cost production of images that are metameric to the full-quality rendering. \emph{Metamer} here refers to images that are structurally different but appear the same to the human observer.
+Moreover, foveated rendering assumes knowledge about gaze position; therefore, images are metameric usually only for a given gaze location at which most of their content is observed by peripheral vision.

-The visual stimuli which are physically different but perceptually identical are called \emph{metamers}.
-The limitations of the HVS perception has inspired several important studies on metamerism.
-Initial works aimed towards texture synthesis, where the goal is to obtain perceptually identical image patches from an examplar.
+The limitations of the HVS perception have inspired several important studies on metamerism.
+Initial work aimed to synthesize textural metamers, i.e., different images representing the same type of texture.
 To this end, Portilla and Simoncelli \cite{simoncelli2000} used an iterative optimization that is run until a randomly initialized image patch converges to the same summary statistics as the target texture.
-Balas \etal \cite{balas2009} revealed that the summary statistics representation could explain the crowding effects observed in the periphery.
-Inspired by this perceptual phenomenon, Rosenholtz \etal \cite{rosenholtz_summary_2012, rosenholtz2012rethinking} introduced texture tiling model (TTM) based on summary statistics to model the performance of visual search in the periphery.
-Later, Fridman \etal \cite{fridman2017ffcn} proposed a convolutional network to reproduce the outputs of TTM, and Deza \etal \cite{deza_towards_2017} introduced a generative model for creating metamers using neural networks.
-Instead of using hand-crafted summary statistics as previously introduced by Portilla and Simoncelli \cite{simoncelli2000}, Deza \etal used channel autocorrelation statistics computed from the pretrained VGG network features \cite{vgg}.
-Although those works showed promising results, their main goal is to study foveal texture perception or to provide a reference model for studying the properties of the peripheral vision (e.g. for visual crowding).
+Their observations led to further studies on crowding effects, and Balas \etal \cite{balas2009} revealed that the representation of summary statistics can explain the crowding effects observed in the periphery.
+Rosenholtz \etal \cite{rosenholtz_summary_2012, rosenholtz2012rethinking} introduced the texture tiling model (TTM), which models the performance of visual search in the periphery.
+Based on the ideas on summary statistics, Fridman \etal \cite{fridman2017ffcn} proposed a convolutional network to reproduce the outputs of the TTM, and Deza \etal \cite{deza_towards_2017} introduced a generative adversarial network model for creating metamers of peripherally viewed natural images.
+Instead of using hand-crafted summary statistics, as previously introduced by Portilla and Simoncelli \cite{simoncelli2000}, they used channel autocorrelation statistics computed from the pre-trained VGG network features \cite{vgg}.
+Although these studies have delivered promising results, their main goal is to study foveal texture perception or provide a reference model for studying the properties of peripheral vision (e.g., for visual crowding).
+More recently, Walton \etal \cite{walton2021beyond} proposed a real-time method for producing metameric images to peripherally viewed input images with the main application of image and video compression.

-Recently, Kaplanyan \etal \cite{deepfovea} introduced a foveated image compression solution using a GAN model where they reconstruct perceptually plausible image sequences from significantly sparse samples while maintaining temporal coherence.
-Our goal is also attaining the best perceived quality while minimizing the required number of samples from the underlying content.
-Different from Kaplanyan \etal's work, we focus on reconstructing by hallucination, capitalizing on positional uncertainty and distortions as suggested by Thibos \cite{thibos1987}.
-We aim to find out how much flexibility we have in such a training scheme using the perceptual data collected through a series of systematic experiments.